DFE-Digital/secure-by-design-docs/docs/policies/threat_modelling_policy.md

 Threat modelling should leverage input from the following areas of the business described in the sections below.

 ### Risk appetite
 Cyber security risk for project should be managed in line with to your organisation’s risk appetite statement.
 Begin with creating a risk appetite specific to your service/project, talk to the risk management team to understand the organisation’s overall risk acceptance thresholds.
-For further information review the [SbD Risk Appetite advice](https://www.security.gov.uk/policy-and-guidance/secure-by-design/activities/working-out-the-projects-security-risk-appetite/).
+For further information review the [SbD risk appetite advice](https://www.security.gov.uk/policy-and-guidance/secure-by-design/activities/working-out-the-projects-security-risk-appetite/).

 ### Asset management
 Projects should identify and categorise all in scope physical and information assets, for criticality, and ownership.